-- Use in at least one corner of cage.
+- Place in the corner of the cage.

 - Clips for attaching things to the cage

-- Binder clips, bread ties, and shower curtain clips work great.
+- Binder clips, bread ties, shower curtain clips, carabineer clips.

 - Use zip ties minimally, as they can be easily chewed.

 When we first got our rats, I bought a starter rat setup from Petco for $110.
 The water bottle leaked, the food dish was a waste, and the spinning wheel seemed to just take up a lot of space. *Dec’20 Update: They chewed an escape hole in the bottom corner.
-I patched it up*Oct’21 Update: The repair has been holding so far, when used as a back up cage.
+I patched it up.
+Dec’21 Update: The repair has been holding so far, and is currently being used by some new babies.